Grant and Karen's Road Trip, Fall 2012

 Four Holes Swamp, Francis Beidler Forest, Harleyville, SC.

-The boardwalk trail in Congaree National Park, GA, a mystically serene place that we had mostly to ourselves.
+The boardwalk trail in Congaree National Park, SC, a mystically serene place that we had mostly to ourselves.

 The riverfront in Savannah, GA.